 Your Last Resort

-Different brands have different designs and it can be impossible to cover all the solar lights brands and their functions -unless you want to read a 50,000 words article-.
+Different brands have different solar light designs, and it’s almost impossible to cover all the issues that occur with solar lights — unless you want to read a 50,000 words article.